KSP-KOS/KOS/doc/source/structures/vessels/part.rst

     :returns: :struct:`PartModule`

     Get one of the :struct:`PartModules <PartModule>` attached to this part, given the name of the module.
 (See :attr:`Part:MODULES` for a list of all the names available).

+.. method:: Part:GETMODULEBYINDEX(index)

+    :parameter index: (:struct:`Scalar`) Index number of the part module
+    :returns: :struct:`PartModule`

+    Get one of the :struct:`PartModules <PartModule>` attached to this part, given the index number of the module.
+(See :attr:`Part:MODULES` for a list of all the names available).
+    The indexes are not guaranteed to always be in the same order.
+It's recommended to iterate over the indexes with a FROM-loop and verify the module name.

 .. attribute:: Part:MODULES